-Publishers Weekly called it “the funniest herbal adventure you’ll ever read.”
+“…the funniest herbal adventure you’ll ever read.” – Publishers Weekly

-To read a free PDF excerpt about the author’s first survival experiment, click here: Download Now
+To read a free PDF excerpt from the book about my first survival experiment, click here: Download Now

-To read another excerpt from the book, about plant consciousness, online, click here.
+To read an excerpt from the book about consciousness, click here: Plant Consciousness

 “Rebecca Lerner writes that ‘the dirt on which we walk is made of stars.’
 So are we.
 And so is this elegant book, which illuminates a path to a nature-rich future.” — Richard Louv, author of The Nature Principle and Last Child in the Woods

 “If and when the apocalypse arrives, you’ll want Rebecca Lerner by your side – or, at least, her lucidly written new book, in which she and a pack of endearingly odd Portland pals demonstrate how to take locavorism to a whole new level (and provide some unexpected history, biology and mycology lessons in the process).
 You’ll never look at weeds the same way again.” — Brian Hiatt, senior writer, Rolling Stone

 “Rebecca Lerner proves that foraging in today’s urban landscape is not only possible, but remarkably productive.
 In this charismatic and delightfully unpredictable book, she shares her experiences and insights in a way that touches upon the profound without being preachy.” — Samuel Thayer, author ofThe Forager’s Harvest and Nature’s Garden